weijuey/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com`
 * `add n/Mary Jane p/12345678 e/maryJ@example.com a/Bukit Timah t/completed`

-### Listing all contacts : `list`

-Shows the list view with all contacts in the address book.

-Format: `list`

-### Viewing a contact's full details : `view`

-Allows you to view the full details of the contact, as some are hidden in the contact list.

-Format `view INDEX`

-#### Commands in detailed view

-Some commands may work differently in the detailed view from in the list view.

-In general, commands for modifying a contact will work, and will modify the contact currently displayed.
-As such, there is no need to give an index for those commands anymore, and they will be ignored if the command is called in this view.

-If the command does not work in the current view, the app will inform you.
-To return to list view, use `list`.

-You may check out the summary table of commands for the overview.

 ### Editing a contact : `edit`